 When students review and report on the processes of group work, they reflect on their experiences as a group and understand better what makes a group work well together.

 You can ask students to write their report as individuals or as a team (or perhaps a combination of the two).
-Encourage them to draw on specific incidents and examples and take an analytical approach (rather than an overly descriptive one).
-Rather than focusing on content, students should consider the group's methods and processes and assess their effectiveness.
-They should concentrate on how the group worked as a whole rather than on individual members' actions.
+Encourage them to draw on specific incidents and examples and take an analytical approach (rather than a descriptive one).
+Instead of focusing on content, students should consider the group's methods and processes and assess their effectiveness.
+That is, concentrating on how the group worked as a whole rather than on individual members' actions.

 Use some or all of the following questions to provide a framework for students to report on the processes of group work.